 Niyavaran palace itself is the last palace that was built by Pahlavid dynasty, and it was used until the last days that Shah was in Iran.

 What I can recommend to you is to buy the main Niyavaran palace and Sahebgharanieh tickets.

 4. Azadi Tower.

 Azadi (freedom) tower is like a signature for Tehran!
-Located in the west of the city and near the west bus terminal of Tehran, was completed in 1971 by Hossein Amanat who won the competition to be the architect of this 45 m tall tower that was supposed to mark the 2,500th year of the foundation of the Imperial State of Iran and was built for Mohamadreza Pahlavi, the last Shah of Iran.
+Located in the west of the city and near the west bus terminal of Tehran, it was completed in 1971 by Hossein Amanat, who won the competition to be the architect of this 45 m tall tower that was supposed to mark the 2,500th year of the foundation of the Imperial State of Iran and was built for Mohamadreza Pahlavi, the last Shah of Iran.

 There is a museum underground of this tower, and it can allow you to have a view almost from the top of that tower.